THE POGUES FT. KIRSTY MACCOLL

 Fairytale of New York vinyl sleeve (25th anniversary edition from 2012)

-So far, the singles has spent 88 weeks in the UK chart and is the most played Christmas song in the 21st century.
+As I write (22nd Dec 2018), the single has spent 93 weeks in the UK chart and is the most played Christmas song in the 21st century.
 The song has entered the UK Top 20 fourteen times since its release in 1987.
-In 2017, it reached No.7 for two weeks in December.
+In 2017, it reached No.7 for two weeks in December, and in 2018 reached No.10.

 Scroll down the page to see a Top Of The Pops performance.